sungnga/revents/README.md

     - Inside the Modal component:
       - Check to see if there's a header.
 If there is, render the modal header inside the `<Modal.Header />`
       - Render the `{children}` inside the `<Modal.Content />`
       - NOTE: anything that's inside the parent component is considered `children` of that component.
-So anything inside of the `<Modal />` component is considered `children` of the Modal component.
-So we're going to display the children inside of the `<Modal.Content />` component
+So anything inside of the `<ModalWrapper />` component is considered `children` of the ModalWrapper component.
+So in the future whenever we instantiate a ModalWrapper component, any content that's wrapped inside of this component will take place of the `children`
     ```javascript
     export default function ModalWrapper({ children, size, header }) {
       const dispatch = useDispatch();